xanhnguyen186/Beauty-Ecommerce-Analytics/README.md

 A global skincare & beauty e-store wanted to understand its multi-year performance: **how the business is performing year over year, which products actually make money, and which customers are worth keeping.**

-This project answers those questions across three analytical lenses — business health, product profitability, and customer value — delivered as a three-page interactive dashboard supported by a written findings summary.
+This project answers those questions across three analytical lenses — business health, product profitability, and customer value — delivered as a three-page interactive dashboard supported by a written findings report.
 The emphasis is on turning raw transaction data into clear, defensible business insight, not just charts.

 ---

 ## Dashboard Preview

+📥 **[Download the Power BI file (.pbix)](https://drive.google.com/file/d/1OEsYXsfrM4WM9YGayfVtI8jyQRzE17Pw/view?usp=sharing)** — open in Power BI Desktop for the interactive version.

+📄 **[View the dashboard as PDF](beauty_dashboard.pdf)** — all three pages, no Power BI needed.

 **Page 1 — Overview** *(How is the business performing this year?)*
 ![Overview](beauty_overview.png)